mehdi-lamrani/spark-training-v2.0/session 4/streaming/exercises/README.md

 - run a Spark Shell and execute the provided spark excerpts
   to manipulate streams to produce the desired result
   (port numbers should be changed according to what you feed the TCP script)

+  YOU NEED TO REPLACE THE PORTS WITH YOUR CHOSEN PORTS FIRST

   ````
   pyspark --conf spark.ui.showConsoleProgress=false
   ````